lukesawicki/YASEngine_Old_3D_Vulkan_Version_Archived/README.md

 Over time I will be gaining more knowledge about Vulkan and game engine architecture to create first version of this engine which allow me to create game similar to Wolfenstein 3D.

-Thrue process of creating this engine I'm learning from various of sources.
+Through process of creating this engine I'm learning from various of sources.
 Few of them are:

 All resources from Khronos Group git hub -> https://github.com/KhronosGroup/Khronosdotorg/blob/master/api/vulkan/resources.md